Caladenia atrovespa

 Caladenia atrovespa, commonly known as the thin-clubbed mantis orchid, is a plant in the orchid family Orchidaceae and is endemic to New South Wales.
 It is a terrestrial, perennial, deciduous, herb with an underground tuber and a single hairy leaf.
+It is similar to Caladenia tentaculata but has smaller flowers, sepals with narrower glandular tips, straight lateral sepals and a narrower labellum.

-The species was first formally described by David Jones in 2008 and given the name Arachnorchis atrovespa from a specimen collected on Black Mountain in the Australian Capital Territory.
-The description was published in The Orchadian.
-In 2010, Gary Backhouse changed the name to Caladenia atrovespa.
-The specific epithet (atrovespa) is derived from the Latin words atra meaning "black" and vespa meaning "wasp".
+The species was first formally described by David Jones who gave it the name Arachnorchis atrovespa in The Orchadian from a specimen collected on Black Mountain in the Australian Capital Territory.
+In 2010, Gary Backhouse transferred the species to Caladenia as C. atrovespa.
+The specific epithet (atrovespa) is derived from the Latin words atra meaning 'black' and vespa meaning 'wasp', referring to the large black thynnid that pollinates this orchid.

+This caladenia grows on slopes and ridges in drier forests in southern New South Wales and the Australian Capital Territory.